jyanln/15-466-f20-game1/README.md

 How Your Asset Pipeline Works:

 The pipeline uses the binary in asset\_pipeline/convert\_assets to convert any png spritesheet to a loadable asset file.
 Spritesheets must have at most 4 unique colors (including transparency), and be made of whole 8x8 sprites.
+Converted asset files must be placed in the dist/assets folder to be used.

 How To Play: